 The partitioning function also indicates the operational status of each central complex unit.
 These status conditions are available to system software for configuration control.
-The ability to control the partitioning of subsystems is also provided.
+The ability to control the partitioning of subsystems through the Subsystem Access Unit (SAU) is also provided.